-Each area of interest is reviewed annually and acquisition costs written off to the extent that they will not be recoverable in the future.
+Each area of interest is reviewed annually and acquisition costs are written off to the extent that they will not be recoverable in the future.

-(g) Operating segments
+(h) Operating segments

 Operating segments have been identified based on the information provided to the chief operating decision makers.
-The chief operating decision makers, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the executive management team.
+The chief operating decision makers, who are responsible for allocating resources and assessing performance of the operating segments, has been identified as the executive management team.

-(h) Cash and cash equivalents
+(i) Cash and cash equivalents